idoosmart/eZIPSDK/README.md

 # eZIPSDK

-eZIPSDK is a library for making watch face image conversion
+eZIPSDK is a library for making Sifili watch face image conversion

 ## Requirements